-The identified customer contracts intangible is being amortized over a period of four years, being management's estimate of the useful life of the asset.
-The company believes that the acquisition resulted in recognition of goodwill primarily because of the acquired company's market position, skilled employees, management strength and potential to serve as a platform for enhancing business opportunities in the business process management area.
+Consequent to such above transactions, as of March 31, 2007 Infosys holds 99.98% of the outstanding equity shares of Infosys BPO Limited.
+The company believes that these transactions resulted in recognition of goodwill primarily because of the acquired company's market position, skilled employees, management strength and potential to serve as a platform for enhancing business opportunities in the business process management area.
+The identified intangible customer contracts are being amortized over a period of four years, being management's estimate of the useful life of the asset.